 When you compare both surgical and non-surgical rhinoplasty, the non-surgical option seems more affordable than surgical rhinoplasty in the short run.
 However, this is a temporary procedure and if it is repeated again and again, it could end up costing more than surgical rhinoplasty.

 Also, non-surgical rhinoplasty cannot reduce the size of the nose – it can only make it seem straighter.
-As an experienced doctor, if you are unhappy with the appearance of your nose, the safest and most effective way to get the nose is by having a surgical rhinoplasty.
+As an experienced doctor, if you are unhappy with the appearance of your nose, the safest and most effective way to get the nose you desire is by having a surgical rhinoplasty.